Distance From Vancouver:

 through a mostly featureless forest.
 The path is quite wide and fairly

-smooth by hiking standards, with few roots and stones to trip you.
+smooth by hiking standards, with few roots and stones.

-Skyline II Trail Skagit Valley Provincial Park BC Canada
+Hiking in Hope BC Area - Skyline II Trail Skagit Valley Provincial Park

 strenuous.
 But, with the snow on the ground, getting lost would be very

-easy, as this is the first such a long hiking trail that I can remember
+easy, as this is the first such a long hiking trail that we can remember

-that is not marked at all, aside from two or three flagging tapes.
+that is not marked at all, aside from two or three pieces of flagging tape.

-Switchback on Skyline II Trail Province of BC Canada
+Switchback on Skyline II Trail - Hope Hiking British

 7. The only real attraction